-Long-Term Incentive.
+Long-Term Incentives.
 We believe that creating long-term value for our stockholders is achieved, in part, by aligning the interests of our executive officers with those of our stockholders.
-We adopted an equity incentive plan, the National CineMedia, Inc. 2007 Equity Incentive Plan, which we refer to as the "Equity Incentive Plan."
+We grant awards under our stockholder approved equity incentive plan, the National CineMedia, Inc. 2007 Equity Incentive Plan as amended and restated, which we refer to as the "Equity Incentive Plan."

-All grants under the Equity Incentive Plan to our executive officers are generally proposed annually by the CEO at the start of each fiscal year and approved and priced by the Compensation Committee and board at its first meeting of the fiscal year, although grants could be made at any time at the discretion of our Compensation Committee.
-Grants are calculated on an overall award value based on a specified percentage of their annual base salary.
-Refer to footnote (1) to the table below for additional information.
-The value of the awards is set at the closing price of the Company's common stock on the date of approval by the Compensation Committee and board of directors.
+All grants under the Equity Incentive Plan to our executive officers are generally proposed annually by the CEO at the start of each fiscal year and approved and priced by the Compensation Committee at its first meeting of the fiscal year, although grants could be made at any time at the discretion of our Compensation Committee.